Wave packets, "negative times" and the elephant in the room: Any delay is possible

 \section{Any delay is possible}

 The system shown in Figs.1a and 1b is described by the total of four paths, two for each final state $D_1$ and $D_2$.
-The four complex valued path amplitudes, $\A_i$, $i=1,2,3,4$ need to satisfy the probability conservation rules.
+The four complex valued path amplitudes, $\A_i$, $i=1,2,3,4$ need to satisfy the probability conservation rules, {\r whether or not interference between is destroyed,}

 However, little restriction is imposed on the signs of their real and imaginary parts.
 Thus, for a given real $y$, one can always find $\A_i$ such that